 Working service dogs are exceptions.
 You don’t need to put them put in containers.

 The LIRR website specifies:

-Small domestic pets are permitted provided they are carried in kennels or similar containers that can be accommodated by you on your lap without annoyance to other passengers.
-No part of the animal may protrude from the container and pets should not occupy seats.
-Service animals properly harnessed and accompanying people with disabilities are always welcome in MTA’s network.
+“Small pets are permitted as long as they are carried in kennels or containers that can fit on your lap without inconveniencing other customers.
+No part of the pet should stick out from the kennel or container.
+Pets should not occupy seats or bother other customers.
+Service animals that are properly harnessed and accompanying people with disabilities are always welcome in MTA´s network.”

 Can I Bring My Dog on Metro-North?